 Contact me and let’s chat about how we can support you in meeting your remediation challenge with confidence and peace of mind.

-John LaChance is the Vice President of Technology at TerraTherm.
+John LaChance is the Vice President of Development at TerraTherm.
 In his 30+ year career in the remediation industry, he has worked on a range of project sites, including chemical manufacturing plants, gas stations, oil refineries, railroads, former MGP sites, solvent recycling facilities, grain and feed storage centers, and landfills.
 Most of these sites have…